vallauri-ict/formula-1-thespino/#WEBSERVICES.md

 - The prefix for all routes is `/api/`
 - Any route that returns an Array should have pagination, so additional (but optional) query parameters might be: `page(\d)&limit(\d)`
-- Another parameter for Array routes is `query` which means that the server will return only the elements that match that query.
+- Another parameter for Array routes is `query` which means that the server will return only the count that match that query.
 It can search in the name but even in other fields.
 Each route can define more specific query types, but in general this is a good practise
 - To prevent recursion, each additional attribute in models should be a method or a property that returns the instance of a specific object ONLY IF CALLED, and computed at the first interaction, otherwise loops can create. **Do not instanciate relational attributes in constructor**.
 Here you can see routes "Races" and "Scores" that will create a loop due to the Models structure